kevinveenbirkenbach/cymais/roles/nginx-global-www/README.md

 ---

-This `nginx-www-redirect` role was crafted with insights and guidance provided by ChatGPT, an advanced AI language model from OpenAI.
+This `nginx-global-www` role was crafted by [Kevin Veen-Birkenbach](https://www.veen.world) with insights and guidance provided by ChatGPT, an advanced AI language model from OpenAI.
 The development process, including the discussions with ChatGPT that shaped this role, can be [here](https://chat.openai.com/share/a68e3574-f543-467d-aea7-0895f0e00bbb) explored in detail.